callstack/react-native-fbads/CONTRIBUTING.md

 Pull requests are always welcome!
 Before opening a PR, please:

+- Ensure Typescript compiles without errors
+- Run TSLint and fix any outstanding issues
 - Ensure you've formatted your code with Prettier
-- Run ESLint and fix any outstanding issues
-- Run Flow and ensure no errors were introduced

 Thanks for contributing!